department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/additional-forms.md

 </div>

-### Do I need to turn in a supplemental form when I file my disability claim?
+### Do I need to turn in any supplemental forms when I file my disability claim?

-You'll need to turn in a supplemental form if any of the below situations apply to you:
+You'll need to turn in a supplemental form for any of the below situations:

 **If you’re a National Guard and Reserve member,** you’ll need to turn in all your service treatment and personnel records from your unit(s).